-Looking to sell your car and pay off the remaining finance or loan?
+Looking to sell a car but still have a loan?
 Here’s what you need to know.

 Can I sell a car that’s under finance?

-Yes, you can sell a car that’s under finance.
+Yes, you can sell a car that still has a loan.
 However, there are two big problems to get around:

 - Most people are wary about buying a car with money owed on it.